 “When a service member is away, their spouse assumes greatly increased responsibilities, and their commitment and dedication is just as critical in the service about this country.
 You must often be ready at a moment’s notice to move your families and find new employment,” Trump said to the group gathered around a conference table in the West Wing’s Roosevelt Room.
 “We are committed to supporting you and ensuring that you have every opportunity to find success in our economy.”

-A survey of military families released in June from Hiring Our Heroes, a US Chamber of Commerce foundation, found that unemployment and underemployment are major challenges for spouses of service members, of which 92% are female.
+of military families released in June from Hiring Our Heroes, a US Chamber of Commerce foundation, found that unemployment and underemployment are major challenges for spouses of service members, of which 92% are female.
 The military spouse unemployment rate is 16%, four times the rate for all adult women.
 Among military spouses who are employed, 14% of them are working in part-time jobs and half of that part-time group wants full-time work.

 Frequent moves can deeply impact a spouse’s career choice.
 For instance, moving six times in eight years “made it quite difficult to be a college basketball coach,” said Elizabeth O’Brien, who now is a Military Spouse Program Director at Hiring Our Heroes.